 Important links and further information

-List of approved Guarantors (if non-Australians and for use with Form PC8 only)
+- List of approved Guarantors (if guarantors are non-Australians, and for use with Form PC8 only)

 Documents written in languages other than English - Please note documents written in languages other than English must be translated into English by recognised translators.
 Please also note French Town halls, including in French Polynesia, issue multilingual documents and that some may require an Apostille from French authorities (the French Courts of Appeal in the area in which the French town hall is located can issue Apostilles).
 Please check with our office if your documents require an Apostille.